linas/i370-bigfoot/docker/i370-bigfoot/scripts/boot-demo/README.md

   frame pointer) and r14 (the link register).
 It then calls the C code, and, upon return, enters disabled wait.

-* `kernel-demo.c`: Example C source code.
+* `boot-demo.c`: Example C source code.
 It cannot do anything fancy, because it is not linked to any C library.
 So all that it does is to create a stack (because `ipl-to-c.S` was too lazy to set this up) and then return a value to the caller.
 The returned value will be in GPR register 15, and will be visible using the Hercules `gpr` command.

-* `kernel-demo.lds`: Example ELF loader script.
+* `boot-demo.lds`: Example ELF loader script.
 This places the `.text` segment at address zero, so that it will be first, upon creation of the bootable image.

 * `Makefile`: A makefile to compile the above three into an i370 ELF executable.

-* `elf-stripper.c`: Hercules cannot natively IPL ELF code.
-This is a tool that creates a "raw" bootable binary from an ELF executable.
-  It strips of the ELF headers, so that the binary starts at the beginning of the `.text` section.
-As long as the first 8 bytes of the binary contain a (short-format) PSW, the binary will be bootable by Hercules.

 Note that the program runs in ''real addressing mode'' (because no page tables or TLB's are set up) and in supervistor mode (so all privileged instructions are available.)
 There is no C library, and so no `printf`s or anything else.
 No exception handlers are installed, so it'll all crash if you get an interrupt.
-That's why this is called a "kernel-demo": its the environment that OS kernels boot into.

 ## Running
 Steps to running the demo:

 * Build everything by saying `make`.
 * (Optional) Take a look at the ELF binary:
-  `i370-ibm-linux-readelf -a kernel-demo`.
+  `i370-ibm-linux-readelf -a boot-demo`.
 Make note of the loadable segments.
 * (Optional) Disassemble the ELF binary:
-  `i370-ibm-linux-objdump -D kernel-demo`.
+  `i370-ibm-linux-objdump -D boot-demo`.
 Make note of the various symbols and offsets.
-* (Optional) Take a look at the raw binary: `xxd kernel.bin | less` Notice that the first eight bytes give a PSW that starts running at address 0x10 (i.e. 16 bytes in, where the very first instruction appears.)
+* (Optional) Take a look at the raw binary: `xxd bootable.bin | less` Notice that the first eight bytes give a PSW that starts running at address 0x10 (i.e. 16 bytes in, where the very first instruction appears.)
 * Start the Hercules emulator.
-* Run the demo by saying `ipl /home/i370-bigfoot/examples/kernel.ins` at the Hercules prompt.
-The `kernel.ins` file contains the name of the actual bootable kernel, which is `kernel.bin`.
+* Run the demo by saying `ipl /home/i370-bigfoot/examples/boot.ins` at the Hercules prompt.
+The `boot.ins` file contains the name of the actual bootable boot, which is `bootable.bin`.
 * The instruction counter should run up to about 50 insns, and then enter the disabled wait state.
 Use `gpr` to view the registers.
-Note the presence of some eyecatchers in `r5` and `r7` (from `ipl-to-c.S`) and another in r15 (from `kernel-demo.c`).
+Note the presence of some eyecatchers in `r5` and `r7` (from `ipl-to-c.S`) and another in r15 (from `boot-demo.c`).
 This is the only evidence that the code actually ran (because we don't have a `printf` available.)
 * Note that `r14` is the link register; it contains the location that the C code returns to, after exiting.
-Comare the value here to that visible in `i370-ibm-linux-objdump -D kernel-demo`.
+Comare the value here to that visible in `i370-ibm-linux-objdump -D boot-demo`.
 * Examine the system RAM.
 The `r 0.ff` command will show the initial PSW, and the text strings before the first executable insn.
 The first insn is `basr 15,0` and its at approx address 0xa4.
 The `u a4`